DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-06-letting-users-turn-off-the-email-reminder-to-make-a-decision.md

 We give users the ability to [manage individual email notifications](/manage-teacher-training-applications/managing-individual-email-notifications).

-But we forgot to include the reminder to make a decision 20 working days before automatic rejection which we’ve now added.
+We forgot to include the reminder to make a decision 20 working days before automatic rejection.
+We’ve now added the option to turn the reminder on or off.

 ## Future considerations